cashapp/redwood/redwood-layout-schema/README.md

 - `Box`: Lays widgets out along the Z axis (on top of eachother).
 - `Spacer`: Adds space between widgets.

-Internally the layout system uses a common layout engine written in Kotlin Multiplatform to support consistent rendering across platforms.
+Internally the layout system uses a common layout engine written in Kotlin Multiplatform.
+The layout engine operates on a virtual DOM (document object model) composed of simple nodes where each node is mapped to a widget in the real DOM.
+This lets the layout engine perform operations on the DOM with consistent rendering across platforms.
 The system provides widget bindings for for Android Views (`redwood-layout-view`), iOS UiKit (`redwood-layout-uiview`), and Compose UI (`redwood-layout-composeui`).

 ## Widgets